-When a passport is surrendered it should be forwarded by registered mail to the court where the accused is next to appear, unless otherwise specified in the condition.
+When a passport is surrendered it should be forwarded by registered mail to the court where the accused is next to appear.

 6.21.5.2 Passport and Other Documents Register

 The details of each passport and other documents deposited at the centre in relation to a requirement of a bail condition or other reason are to be recorded in a Passport and Other Documents Surrendered to Court Houses Register.